Mechanical Keyboard Switch Comparison Chart for 2026

 Should You Get a Hot-Swappable Keyboard?

-Hot-swappable keyboards let you pull out switches and push in new ones without soldering.
-The hot-swap segment grew 34% year-over-year in 2024 according to QMK firmware download statistics and vendor sales data, as enthusiast boards increasingly ship with hot-swap sockets by default.
+Hot-swappable keyboards let you pull out switches and replace them in seconds without soldering, making them the single best choice for anyone still deciding which switch type they prefer.
+The hot-swap segment grew 34% year over year in 2024 according to QMK firmware download statistics and vendor sales data, as enthusiast boards increasingly ship with hot-swap sockets by default.
+If you also want to improve your typing speed after swapping, the keyboard shortcuts guide for professionals covers the workflow gains that compound with hardware upgrades.

 How hot-swap works